Mortgage Repayment

 Step 3: The bank reviews the mortgage application

 In order to assess your eligibility, a bank will consider the mortgage interest rate, tenor and loan amount based on: (a) the value of the property (b) the age of the building and (c) the applicant’s financial profile (salary, credit history, assets, etc.).
-The approval process can as anywhere from a few days to two months, so make sure you budget sufficient time when you apply.
-Following approval of the mortgage, the bank will sign a contract you, and send a letter to your law firm to handle the processing of all relevant documents.
+The approval process can take anywhere from a few days to two months, so make sure you budget sufficient time when you apply.
+Following approval of the mortgage, the bank will sign a contract with you, and send a letter to your law firm to handle the processing of all relevant documents.

 Step 4: Signing the documents

 The mortgage deed and all other documents required by the bank must be signed prior to the actual transaction date.
-When signing various documents, make sure to use a consistent signature format in order to avoid re-signing by the bank or law firm.
+When signing various documents, make sure to use a consistent signature in order to avoid re-signing by the bank or law firm.

 Step 5: Finalizing the Purchase